Deepak484sakthi2004/Langchain/feedMePDF/README.md

-# FeedMePDF - PDF Reader Application
+# FeedMePDF - Chat with PDF Application

-Link for the application demo video : https://www.youtube.com/watch?v=SEIB3fpstUE

-FeedMePDF is a feature-rich PDF reader application designed to provide an enhanced reading experience.
-Leveraging the power of the Gemini Pro API from LangChain and integrating FIASS for vector database operations, FeedMePDF sets itself apart as a versatile and efficient document viewer.
+Welcome to FeedMePDF, a powerful PDF reader application designed to provide an enhanced reading experience.
+This application leverages the Gemini Pro API from LangChain and integrates FIASS for vector database operations, setting itself apart as a versatile and efficient document viewer.

+## Demo Video

+Check out the [FeedMePDF Demo Video](https://www.youtube.com/watch?v=SEIB3fpstUE) to get a quick overview of the application.

 ## Key Features